UlaRauch/MiniSynth/README.md

 # MiniSynth App
+WORK IN PROGRESS
-Starting Point is this Tutorial: https://thewolfsound.com/android-synthesizer-2-graphical-user-interface-with-compose/
+Starting Point is this tutorial: https://thewolfsound.com/android-synthesizer-2-graphical-user-interface-with-compose/

+Goals
+  - create one or several simple instrument(s)
+  - practice C++ by understanding the code and later altering functionality

 So far, the c++ part is taken unaltered (or not significantly) from wolfsound

-Changes made:
+Changes made so far in the kotlin part:

-- LiveData is replaced with StateFlow
+- replaced LiveData with StateFlow
-- ui state is extracted to data classes
+- extracted ui state to data classes
-- ui design is changed
+- changed ui design
+  - vertical controllers
   - mark selected wavetable